 - 01:15 - We are investigating the source of the problems.

-- 01:35 - The datacenter provider informs about a degradation in service performance, with little extra information (at this point).
+- 01:35 - The datacenter provider informs about a degradation in service performance, with little extra information.

-Knowing the datacenter provider is working on the issue we decide to monitor the situation closely, but wait for more information from the datacenter provider to decide the course of actions.
+Knowing the datacenter provider is working on the issue we decide to monitor the situation closely, and wait for more information from the datacenter provider to decide the course of actions.

-- 06:10 - The first communication is sent out to our clients informing you about the situation and the plan to deploy new server.
+- 06:10 - The first direct communication is sent out to our clients informing you about the situation and the plan to deploy new server.

 - 06:30 - The Emergency Recovery Team is ready and the process to restore most of our production environment is planned.
 We already understand that will be a long process as this will require recovering the data from our off-site backups placed in deep-storage which by default is extremely restricted to prevent unauthorized access or tampering.